+In the case of taxes, things get a bit murkier.
 If a tax lawyer signs a tax return, there is also no privilege, at least over the conversations you had with your lawyer regarding information in the return.
 When a tax lawyer signs a tax return, she is acting as a tax preparer and not as your lawyer.
 It doesn’t make much sense to us or clients but those are the rules.

 This month, a federal judge in San Antonio said the IRS could use a John Doe summons to obtain the names of a law firm’s clients suspected to have used the firm to help hide taxable income in foreign countries.

 The tiny law firm of Taylor Lohmeyer is located in Kerrville, Texas.
 As a result of a previous audit, the IRS believed that the law firm “set up foreign accounts, foreign trusts, and foreign corporations to avoid paying U.S. taxes for which he was liable.”
 [The law firm has not been charged with any wrongdoing.
 If they have been assessed a preparer penalty, those penalties actions are not disclosed unless there is subsequent court action.]

 The amount of unreported income in that one case was substantial, over $2 million.

 Understandably, the IRS wanted to know if other clients similarly evaded taxes.
 But how to find out who were the clients?
 The IRS sought a John Doe summons.
 These can only be approved by a federal judge.